Configure anomaly detection

 Configure parameters such as alert thresholds and an action policy.

-CloudLens for OSS provides a built-in action policy that sends alert notifications by email to the built-in user group for OSS insight.
-Before you use this action policy, you must create users and add them to this user group.
+CloudLens for OSS includes a built-in action policy that sends alert notifications by email to the OSS insight user group.
+Before using this policy, you must create users and add them to the group.
 For more information, see Create users and user groups.

 -